 The government-wide financial statements are prepared using the economic resources measurement focus.
-With this measurement focus, all assets, deferred outflows of resources, all liabilities and deferred inflows of resources associated with the operation of the District, exclusive of fiduciary funds, are included on the statement of net position.
+With this measurement focus, all assets, deferred outflows of resources, all liabilities and deferred inflows of resources associated with the operation of the District, are included on the statement of net position.
 The statement of activities presents increases (i.e., revenues) and decreases (i.e., expenses) in the District's net position.